-Check Task Review memory allocation and Automatic Memory Management feature You can enable automatic memory management either during, or after Oracle Database installation.
-If you enable automatic memory management after installation, then you must shut down and restart the database.
-If the total physical memory of your database instance is greater than 4 GB, then you cannot select the Oracle Automatic Memory Management option during database installation and creation.
-Instead, use automatic shared memory management.
-Automatic shared memory management automatically distributes the available memory among the various components as required, allowing the system to maximize the use of all available SGA memory.
-For more information, see: Oracle Database Administrator's Guide Determine superuser (root) privilege delegation During a database or grid infrastructure installation, you are asked to run configuration scripts as the root user. option for installation You can either run these scripts manually as root when prompted, or you can provide configuration information and passwords using a root privilege delegation option.
+Check Task Determine superuser (root) privilege delegation option for installation During a database or grid infrastructure installation, you are asked to run configuration scripts as the root user.
+You can either run these scripts manually as root when prompted, or you can provide configuration information and passwords using a root privilege delegation option.
 To run root scripts automatically, select Automatically run configuration scripts during installation.
-Use root user credentials Provide the superuser password for cluster member node servers. • Use Sudo Sudo is a UNIX and Linux utility that allows members of the sudoers list privileges to run individual commands as root.
+Use root user credentials Provide the superuser password for cluster member node servers.
+Use Sudo Sudo is a UNIX and Linux utility that allows members of the sudoers list privileges to run individual commands as root.
 Provide the username and password of an operating system user that is a member of sudoers, and is authorized to run Sudo on each cluster member node.
 To enable Sudo, have a system administrator with the appropriate privileges configure a user that is a member of the sudoers list, and provide the username and password when prompted during installation.
 Oracle Database Client and Oracle Database interoperability For information about interoperability between Oracle Database Client and Oracle Database releases, see My Oracle Support Note 207303.1: https://support.oracle.com/rs?type=doc&id=207303.1